 - Temple of Doom: Yellow Desert Zone Acts 2 and 3.

 - Theme Naming: Each of the five worlds is named after a color: Green Hill Zone, Yellow Desert Zone, Red Volcano Zone, Blue Marine Zone, and Silver Castle Zone.

 - Timed Mission: Ten minutes for each act.

 - True Final Boss: Depending on whether you have all the Emeralds or not by the time you beat Silver Castle's boss, you immediately confront the real final boss.

-- Villain Exit Stage Left: Robotnik flees Silver Castle when it crashes into the ocean in the Bad Ending, but dosen't in the Good Ending.
+- Villain: Exit, Stage Left!: Robotnik flees Silver Castle when it crashes into the ocean in the Bad Ending, but doesn't in the Good Ending.